roy-wink/CyOB/README.md

 ```

 # Excecution and more information
-Check the CyOB documentation via ... for all important information.
+Check the CyOB documentation via https://cyob.ddoc.dev/ for all important information.

 # Changelog version 0.2
 In version 0.2, the possibility was added to export energies of the molecular orbitals and the entire system.
-Furthermore, more user-friendlyness was added in the event there is a mistake in the input file.
-Now, CyOB check whether all functionalities are present.
-Also, redundant input exits excecution, instead of simply being discarded.
+More user-friendlyness was added in the event there is a mistake in the input file.
+Now, CyOB check whether all functionalities and settings are present.
+Also, redundant input exits execution, instead of simply being discarded.
+The density plots got a big overhaul.
+The size of the plots and the scale on the axis are now dynamic and depend on the size of the molecule.
+Labels for the atoms can be placed in the plots using the plot_show_atoms argument.
+When CyOB thinks a nodal plane is present, the plot will be blank and a prompt will be given.
 Finally, the documentation was addapted accordingly and spelling errors were fixed.
 Also, the beta-testers got their name on the appropriate place.